axecrypto/presentation-app/src/presentations/lerbee/internal/executive/pitch-deck/SPEAKING_NOTES.md

 ## Slide 6: How It Works (45 seconds)
 **Say:**
-"Four simple steps: First, shoppers go live from stores.
+"Four simple steps: Shoppers go live from stores anywhere.
 Buyers request items in real-time.
-Shoppers purchase with their own money.
-Platform handles payment and shipping.
-It's that simple - and it's working."
+Shoppers purchase and ship.
+We handle payments and trust.
+It's Uber for shopping - and it's already working globally."

 **Key Points:**
-- Emphasize simplicity
+- Dead simple process
 - Real-time interaction
-- Platform handles complexity
+- We handle complexity

-**Transition:** "And the results speak for themselves..."
+**Transition:** "This simplicity drives incredible results.
+Let me show you a real success story..."

 ---

-## Slide 7: Traction (60 seconds)
+## Slide 7: Shopper Success Story (45 seconds)
 **Say:**
-"In just 18 months, with minimal marketing spend: 7,800 users across 4 continents.
-11 million video views.
-95% repeat buyer rate. $390K in GMV.
-Most importantly - our LTV is already 25x our CAC."
+"Meet Vicky from Miami.
+Struggling student six months ago.
+Today she makes $3,000 monthly, has 500 loyal buyers, and turned shopping into a career.
+She's not unique - we have hundreds of Vickys building real businesses on LerBee."

 **Key Points:**
-- Built lean, scaled globally
-- Retention is exceptional
-- Unit economics work

-**Transition:** "But numbers only tell half the story.
-Let me show you what this means for real people..."
+- Real transformation
+- Economic impact
+- Scalable model

+**Transition:** "The team that built this has done it before..."

 ---

-## Slide 8: Shopper Success Story (45 seconds)
+## Slide 8: Team (45 seconds)
 **Say:**
-"Meet Vicky from Miami.
-She was a struggling student.
-Started live shopping on LerBee.
-Now makes $3,000 per month, built a community of 500 loyal buyers, and turned shopping into a business.
-We have hundreds of Vickys."
+"I previously built and sold a $50M commerce business.
+My co-founders come from Apple, Instagram, with two successful exits between them.
+We're not figuring this out - we're executing a proven playbook at global scale."

 **Key Points:**
-- Real transformation
-- Economic empowerment
+- Done this before
+- Big tech DNA
-- Replicable success
+- Execution machines

-**Transition:** "Vicky's not unique.
-Our engagement metrics prove product-market fit..."
+**Transition:** "This team has created incredible product-market fit..."

 ---

 ## Slide 9: Product-Market Fit (60 seconds)
 **Say:**
-"4.7 App Store rating.
+"The numbers speak for themselves: 4.7 App Store rating.
 60% daily active users.
-Each user invites 3-5 friends.
-87 NPS score.
-But here's the kicker - shoppers message buyers on WhatsApp to coordinate.
-They're building relationships outside our platform.
-That's true product-market fit."
+Each user brings 3-5 friends.
+87 NPS.
+But here's the real proof - shoppers and buyers exchange WhatsApp numbers to coordinate.
+They're building relationships beyond our platform."

 **Key Points:**
-- Exceptional metrics
+- Best-in-class metrics
-- Organic virality
-- Users hack around us
+- Viral by design
+- Relationships > transactions

-**Transition:** "And this translates into attractive economics..."
+**Transition:** "These relationships drive attractive economics..."

 ---

-## Slide 10: Business Model (60 seconds)
+## Slide 10: Business Model (45 seconds)
 **Say:**
-"We make money simply - 12-15% take rate.
-CAC is $15-20, already dropping.
-Average transaction $180.
-But here's what's exciting - shoppers become buyers, buyers become shoppers.
-It's a virtuous cycle that drives LTV over $500."
+"Simple model: 12-15% take rate.
+CAC just $15-20 and dropping.
+Average order $180.
+LTV over $500.
+The magic?
+Shoppers become buyers, buyers become shoppers.
+It's a virtuous cycle that compounds."

 **Key Points:**
-- Simple monetization
+- Clear monetization
-- Improving unit economics
+- 25x LTV/CAC
 - Network effects

-**Transition:** "We're hitting this inflection point at the perfect time..."
+**Transition:** "We're catching multiple tailwinds..."

 ---

 ## Slide 11: Why Now (45 seconds)
 **Say:**
-"Four megatrends are converging: First, 64% of consumers lost trust in e-commerce.
-Second, AI costs dropped 90%, enabling us to scale.
-Third, Gen Z demands authentic shopping.
-Fourth, cross-border commerce is exploding.
-The market is ready for LerBee."
+"Four forces converging: Trust in e-commerce collapsed - 64% of shoppers worried about fakes.
+AI costs dropped 90% - we can now scale efficiently.
+Gen Z demands authentic shopping.
+Cross-border commerce exploding.
+The stars are aligned."

 **Key Points:**
-- Multiple tailwinds
-- Technology enablers
+- Trust crisis = opportunity
+- Tech enables scale
 - Cultural shift

-**Transition:** "And here's how we use AI to scale trust..."
+**Transition:** "Here's how AI amplifies our human network..."

 ---

 ## Slide 12: AI Advantage (45 seconds)
 **Say:**
-"AI handles operations - translations, logistics, discovery.
-Humans handle relationships - taste, style, trust.
-This partnership means we can scale globally without losing the human touch.
-AI makes us efficient.
-Humans make us special."
+"AI handles the boring stuff - translations, routing, fraud detection.
+Humans do what they do best - build trust, share taste, create connections.
+This isn't AI replacing humans.
+It's AI empowering thousands of micro-entrepreneurs."

 **Key Points:**
-- AI as enabler, not replacement
+- AI enables, not replaces
-- Scale without losing soul
+- Scalable operations
-- Competitive moat
+- Human differentiation

-**Transition:** "This approach gives us a unique position in the market..."
+**Transition:** "This creates a moat competitors can't cross..."

 ---

-## Slide 13: Competitive Landscape (60 seconds)
+## Slide 13: Competitive Landscape (45 seconds)
 **Say:**
-"Amazon has scale but no soul.
-Temu has prices but no trust.
-TikTok Shop has entertainment but shallow commerce.
-We're not competing on their terms.
-We're building deep, trust-based micro-communities.
-We don't warehouse products - we warehouse trust."
+"Amazon: scale without soul.
+Temu: price without trust.
+TikTok Shop: entertainment without depth.
+We play a different game - deep relationships in micro-communities.
+We don't compete on price.
+We compete on trust."

 **Key Points:**
-- Different game
+- Different playbook
-- Trust as moat
+- Trust is our moat
-- Community over transaction
+- Community wins

-**Transition:** "And we have the team to execute..."
+**Transition:** "Now let me show you how we scale..."

 ---

-## Slide 14: Team (45 seconds)
+## Slide 14: 2025 Forecast (60 seconds)
 **Say:**
-"I previously built a $50M commerce business.
-My co-founders bring experience from Apple, Instagram, and two successful exits.
-We've done this before.
-We're not learning on your dime - we're executing a proven playbook."
+"Conservative targets based on current metrics: 100K users by end of 2025. $10M GMV run rate.
+CAC under $5 through pure virality.
+We'll activate viral loops, expand to LATAM and India, and let network effects compound."

 **Key Points:**
-- Been there, done that
-- Big tech experience
-- Execution focused
+- Realistic growth
+- Clear path to $10M
+- Viral, not paid growth

-**Transition:** "Here's where we're headed..."
+**Transition:** "Here's the roadmap..."

 ---

-## Slide 15: 2025 Forecast (60 seconds)
+## Slide 15: Roadmap (45 seconds)
 **Say:**
-"With your investment, by end of 2025: 100,000 users, $10 million GMV run rate, CAC under $5 through viral growth.
-We'll expand to LATAM and India, launch referral programs, and activate network effects.
-Conservative projections based on current metrics."
+"Three phases: Q3 2025 - nail the product with V2.
+H1 2026 - scale with emotional AI and new markets.
+H2 2026 - monetize with subscriptions and partnerships.
+Key metrics: viral coefficient over 1.5, $10M GMV, CAC under $5."

 **Key Points:**
-- Specific targets
-- Clear growth levers
-- Achievable goals

-**Transition:** "And here's our roadmap to get there..."

----

-## Slide 16: Roadmap (45 seconds)
-**Say:**
-"Three phases: Q3 2025 - Foundation with V2 launch.
-H1 2026 - Scale with emotional AI and geographic expansion.
-H2 2026 - Monetize with subscriptions and brand partnerships.
-By end of 2026: viral coefficient over 1.5, $10M GMV run rate, CAC under $5."

-**Key Points:**
-- Clear milestones
+- Clear phases
-- Focus on growth metrics
+- Growth metrics focus
 - Path to profitability

-**Transition:** "To execute this plan, we're raising..."
+**Transition:** "To execute this, we need fuel..."

 ---

-## Slide 17: Ask (60 seconds)
+## Slide 16: Ask (45 seconds)
 **Say:**
-"We're raising $1-1.5 million seed round.
-40% goes to product and AI to build our viral engine.
-30% to growth, focusing on zero-CAC channels.
+"$1-1.5M seed round.
+40% to product - building viral mechanics.
+30% to growth - but organic, not ads.
 20% to team.
-This gets us to profitability without additional funding.
-We're not experimenting - we're scaling what already works."
+10% operations.
+This gets us to cash flow positive.
+We're not experimenting.
+We're pouring gas on a fire."

 **Key Points:**
-- Specific ask
-- Clear use of funds
+- Specific use of funds
-- Path to sustainability
+- Path to profitability

-**Transition:** "Let me leave you with why this matters..."
+- Scaling what works

+**Transition:** "But this is about more than money..."

 ---

-## Slide 18: Mission (45 seconds)
+## Slide 17: Mission (45 seconds)
 **Say:**
-"We exist to make the world feel like a neighborhood again.
-Where you know your shopkeeper, where trust is earned through relationships, where commerce is human.
-We're not just building a marketplace - we're rebuilding how the world shops.
-Join us."
+"We're making the world feel like a neighborhood again.
+Where your shopkeeper knows your name.
+Where trust is built through relationships.
+Where commerce is human.
+Join us in rebuilding how the world shops."

 **Key Points:**
-- Bigger than money
+- Mission-driven
-- Emotional close
+- Emotional resonance
-- Call to action
+- Clear call to action

 **End:** "Thank you.
-I'd love to hear your questions and thoughts."
+Let's discuss how you can be part of this journey."

 ---